-While asking questions and listening are at the heart of ethical selling, there will come a moment, or several, where the buyer wants you to say something.
+While asking questions and listening are at the heart of ethical selling, there will come a moment – several moments, more likely – where the buyer wants you to say something.

-That’s a crucial moment, because the way you handle that determines whether or not your sales conversation will go smoothly, or instead you have to struggle.
+The way you handle them determines whether or not your sales conversation will go smoothly, or instead ends up a struggle.

-The problem is not that these statements don’t make you look interesting.
+The problem is not that statements like these don’t make you look interesting.

 The problem is that they do.

 A buyer doesn’t give a damn about how interesting you might be.